TheProGamer9669/Vox-Mundi-Protocol/README.md

 To install you need:
-Python 3.13 installed
+Python 3.13 installed,
-Python's httpd module installed
+Python's httpd module installed,
 An internet/Network connection